Heirlooms Film: Breaking the Silence

-A decade later, during the 2020 lockdown, Will grew a moustache for Movember, an annual event in November to raise awareness of Men's Health issues, such as prostate cancer, testicular cancer, and men's suicide..
+A decade later, during the 2020 lockdown, Will grew a moustache for Movember, an annual event in November that raises awareness of men's health issues such as prostate cancer, testicular cancer and suicide in men.
 That small act led him to share his story publicly for the first time.
-The response was overwhelming.
-He became Movember’s top UK fundraiser that year, raising over £16,000, and later became an ambassador, eventually raising more than £25,000 for suicide prevention causes.
+The response was overwhelming: he became Movember's top UK fundraiser that year, raising over £16,000, and later became an ambassador, eventually raising more than £25,000 for suicide prevention causes.
+PepTalk has written more on the impact of Movember on men's mental health.

 But Will wanted to do more than raise money.
 He wanted to change the conversation around suicide bereavement.
 So he turned to film.